zhikangfan-jyd/toploansadviser/content/reviews/better.md

-Better Mortgage is considered a low fee option provided that an individual has a decent credit score and is familiar with the online process.
-Those people that are seeking a standard Mortgage can consider applying for Better Mortgage.
+Better Mortgage is considered a low fee option provided that an individual has a decent credit score and is familiar with the online process. <a href="/mortgage-loan" target="_blank" rel="noopener noreferrer">Those people that are seeking a standard Mortgage</a> can consider applying for Better Mortgage.

 However, the company has set some criteria that it considers before granting the loan to the people.
 The criteria are divided into three broad categories: minimum credit score, minimum down payment, and loan types.
 To qualify for any loan or Mortgage at Better.com, the company has specified that the client should maintain a credit score of 620 or above according to the FICO scoring model.
 Moreover, the client should also be eligible to make a 3% down payment on the loan amount.